Vinyl flooring is easy to clean, but it doesn’t come with instructions. So many owners are left wondering how to clean it?

 Remember, we want to use as little water as possible.
 Although vinyl isn’t porous like stone, it’s not entirely waterproof.

-Start at the farthest part of the room and work your way towards the entrance or exit.
+Start at the farthest part of the room and work towards the entrance or exit.
 Keep wringing the mop as you go, and if the water begins to look dirty, consider dumping it and mixing up a new batch.

 Textured vinyl is trickier to clean and keep clean.
 Because of the texture, it can seem as if dust and dirt are hiding comfortably on the floor.
-These will require a bit more attention when cleaning, so you might need to go over the area a few times (7).
+These will require more attention when cleaning, so you might need to go over the area a few times (7).

 After mopping, fill a bucket with clean water and mop the floor.
 You can also pour a small amount of water onto the floor and then wipe it off immediately using a cloth.
 If you want a nice finish, dry the floor using a clean cloth or towel.